Epic-Institute/positive-disruption/cdr/README.md

 If a capture strategy requires storage paired with it to truly be CDR, then add that relationship to the `STORAGE_PAIRINGS` dict in cdr_main.py, along with any parameters that would need to be supplied to the paired storage project's `__init__`.
 This is the case for DAC, for example, as DAC without storing the captured CO2 underground is not actually carbon dioxide removal.

-Each concrete CDR strategy must implement the following features:
+Each CDR strategy must implement the following features:

 1. **Annual adoption limits (MtCO2/yr)**, returning the maximum MtCO2/yr of new capacity of this technology that can be deployed in the current year in the absence of any competing CDR strategies, based on its current active deployment level in MtCO2/yr (accessible via `cls.active_deployment`), its cumulative deployment (`cls.cumul_deployment`), and for resources that are time-sensitive its total MtCO2 captured across years (`cls.cdr_performed`).
     * Values can go negative if a carbon sink is saturating and can capture less CO2 this year than it could in the previous year.